Urbanity-Lab/LiGuard/README.md

 pip install -r requirements.txt
 ```

+# Documentation
+The documentation for `LiGuard` is available in the `docs` directory.
+The documentation is divided into the following sections:

 # Usage
 `LiGuard` is designed to help researchers build dynamic point-cloud processing pipelines.
 It act as an execution engine for I/O, processing, and visualization of both point-cloud and image data.
 A high-level architecture diagram is given [here](docs/extra/architecture.md).
 Let's see how to use `LiGuard` with a simple yet intuitive example.